 Moderate effect size 10% 0.5, gives a total of 128 patients, 64 per group.

 Therefore, based upon current presentation rates following Achilles tendon ruptures of 25 per year PRH site only, overall SATH potentially 50 allowing for loss to follow up of 20%, including re-rupture recruitment could take 1.5-2 years.

+Randomisation to use a computer-generated binary sequence and sealed envelope allocation.
+The envelopes will be stored in my locked office.
+The envelope will be opened at the team brief prior to surgery.
+The suture material will not be documented in the operative notes.
+The type of suture used will be emailed to the Research Nurse along with the patient’s hospital number and this can be stored on an entirely separate spreadsheet and computer.

 Suture materials will be selected prior to and discussed at Team Brief so that suture will be available during the case.
 Patients will be blinded as to which suture material has been used.
 The surgeon will have knowledge of the suture material that was inserted and this was then recorded on a separate spread sheet on Microsoft Excel immediately following surgery.
 Post-operative evaluation details would be entered into a different spread sheet.
-Unblinding would only need to occur after data analysis This means that the researcher would be unlikely to have recollection of the suture material.
+Unblinding would only need to occur after data analysis or if wound infection occurred to determine if the suture would need to be removed.
+This means that the researcher would be unlikely to have recollection of the suture material.

 Missing Data: